gear-foundation/academy/docs/03-hello-world/hello-world.md

 hide_table_of_contents: true
 ---

 This lesson is about how to create a simple smart contract program on the Gear platform.
 The program will send a "Hello" message in response to any incoming message.
 The lesson describes the step-by-step process of creating a new project, adding dependencies, writing code for the program entry point, and building the project.
-It also explains the purpose and use of the `gstd` messaging module from the `gstd` library.
+It also explains the purpose and use of the [`msg`](https://docs.gear.rs/gstd/msg/) messaging module from the [`gstd`](https://docs.gear.rs/gstd/) library.
 We conclude with instructions for testing the program.
 In this tutorial, you will learn how to create a basic smart contract program and gain an understanding of the libraries and tools of the Gear platform.

 Let’s implement the program that’ll send a hello message in response to any received messages.